Thank you for reading our post, please rate this article at the end.

 Artificial worms are a versatile bait.
 It can be fished from the top of the surface to the bottom depths of rivers and lakes.

-You can get them in any size you like, from a tiny three-inch worm to huge ones over 10 inches long.
-They are available in any color you can think of and can be rigged in whatever way suits your needs!
+You can get them any size, from tiny three-inch worms to huge ones over 10 inches long.
+They are available in any color and can be rigged in whatever suits your needs!

 A Jig and pig

-A jig and pig is one of the best performers in enticing big bass.
-It is so successful because it looks and acts like a crawfish when it is being dragged along the bottom of the water.
-It’s a great bait for catching bigger bass, as the bigger ones tend to be found deeper in the water.
+A jig and pig is among the best performers in enticing big bass.
+It is so successful because it looks and acts like a crawfish when dragged along the bottom of the water.
+It’s a great bait for catching bigger bass, as the bigger ones tend to be deeper in the water.

-Larger bass don’t really go higher in the water and the big ones don’t tend to jump up to catch the spinnerbaits and crankbaits.
+Larger bass don’t go higher in the water, and the big ones don’t tend to jump up to catch the spinnerbaits and crankbaits.

 A bucktail jig is a very basic but effective lure variation.
 It works so well that it is included in some survival kits!
 These kinds of lures might feature plastic tails that are curly or straight and work well in a variety of conditions.